 If you fail to edit your narrative and reinterpret the negative information, no amount of motivation, willpower, or self-discipline will pull you through the “crises of meaning.”
 A negative script dictating your life will only lead to failure and perpetual struggle.
 Your unedited story will lead you to crash and burn.

 5. Informed Optimism (with editing).

-After incorporating new, supportive information into your narrative, you’re set on a positive and motivated trajectory.
+After incorporating new, supportive information into your narrative, you’re set on a motivated trajectory.
 However, your optimism needs to be informed — the new information needs to be valid and true.
-Using trite affirmations with no grounding in reality only causes more frustration and cripples your performance.
+Using trite affirmations with no grounding in reality causes more frustration and cripples your performance.

 Editing your narrative is also a fluid process.
 Your story is not fixed; it is iterative.
 A “crises of meaning” may come at any time, or multiple times, in life.
-Negative scripts and doubt will enter your storyline, and need to be replaced.
+Negative scripts will enter your storyline and need to be replaced.
 Adopt a journaling practice.
-Regular reflection on your narrative will ensure you keep editing it in a way that empowers you to be productive and achieve your goals.
+Regular reflection on your narrative will ensure you keep editing in a way that empowers you to stay productive and achieve your goals.